YameiW/Gurt_classifierType/README.md

 There are three .pkl files that are extracted nominal phrases, contextual embeddings of classifiers after dimentional reduction, and extracted nouns from all three corpora respectively.

 ## Python files
-There is three pythons files.
+There are three python files.
 One is to show the process to calculate the dimensional reduced embeddings for each classifier from extract contextual word embeddings from a Chinese BERT model.
 One is for the functions and the rest is the result of manual validation.